Nudivirus: Defense mechanisms

 In many organisms, apoptosis can be regarded as an early defense mechanism against viral infection.
 Some viral genes allow the cell to survive for longer while producing more virions; Heliothis zea Nudivirus 1 (HzNV-1 or Hz-1 virus), a nudivirus with a broad host range, has been shown to block an induced-apoptosis gene (hhi1).
 A functional anti-apoptosis gene, (Hz-iap2), has been found to suppress the hhi1 gene which can cause the cell to die.
 A second inhibitor gene (Ac-iap2) to the hhi1 gene has been also discovered, but its function is still uncertain.

 Nudivirus encoded microRNAs

 Micro RNAs (miRNAs) are small non-coding RNA molecules that play important roles in the regulation of genes in eukaryotic organisms.
 Virus encoded miRNAs are commonly reported in DNA viruses and several nudiviruses have been reported to encode miRNAs.
 The first reported nudivirus encoded miRNA was from Heliothis zea nudivirus-1 which was shown to regulate virus latency.
 Two other viruses Drosophila innubila nudivirus and Oryctes rhinoceros nudivirus have also been reported to encode miRNA molecules from transcriptomic studies, however the role of these miRNAs and their role in virus-host interactions is yet to be experimentally determined.

-History
+Utilization for Pest Control

-In 2007, the genus Nudivirus was proposed to include viruses similar to the Oryctes rhinoceros virus.
-Nudiviruses were classified as the family Nudiviridae in 2013.
+In the southwest Pacific islands, OrNV has been shown to be an effective biocontrol agent against the palm pest, the coconut rhinoceros beetle.